-The type of helmet that looks like the brimmed iron hat and obviously called “iron hat” – the Kettle hat.
-Also known as “Chapel de fer” in French or “Eisenhut” in German.
-Helmet appeared at the end of the XII century.
-At the beginning it was designed in the way like the scandinavian helms: four quarters joined on the top make the skull.
-This type of helmet is called “Spangenhelm”.
-Couple Kettle hat helmets of the XIII century have been found in Scandinavia during the excavations.
-Chapel de fer was cheap and easy to make.
-That’s why it was broadly used by the infantry.
+A Kettle Hate is a type of helmet that looks like the brimmed iron hat.
+It is also known as a “Chapel de fer” in French or “Eisenhut” in German.
+This type of helmet appeared at the end of the XII century.
+At the beginning, it was designed like Scandinavian helms: four quarters joined on the top make the skull.
+This quartered helmet construction is called a “Spangenhelm”.
+A small handful of kettle hat helmets dated from the XIII century have been found in Scandinavia during excavations.
+It was cheap and easy to make which explains its broad use by infantry.

-In the XIV century medieval blacksmiths made the Kettle hat raised from the one piece of steel.
-In the illustrated manuscripts of that time period the shape of the skull looks almost the same as the skull of Bascinet.
-Brim came down further to protect the face.
-There were some variations of the skull shape and brim angle.
-And it is not surprising that the swiped down brims were the most common.
-They give an advantage compared to perpendicular ones: the blade slides down and doesn’t stick between the skull and brim.
-Some helmets had even eye-slots on the extended brim.
-And they look like a mix of the Kettle Hat and Sallet.
-On some visual historical sources we can see the Chapel de fer helmet being worn with plate or mail bevor.
+In the XIV century medieval blacksmiths made the kettle hat’s skull from one piece of steel.
+In the illustrated manuscripts of the time, the shape of the skull looks almost the same as the skull of a bascinet.
+Eventually, the brim came down further to protect the face and there were some variations of the skull shape and brim angle.
+It is not surprising that swiped down brims were the most common as they give an advantage compared to perpendicular ones: the blade slides down and doesn’t stick between the skull and brim.
+Some helmets even had eye-slots on the extended brim and look like a mix of the kettle hat and sallet.
+On some visual sources from the period, we can see the chapel de fer being worn with a plate or mail bevor.

-In the XVI century Kettle hat was still quite popular.
-However it has been modified and adapted according to the requirements of the XVI century’ soldier.
-We know it as Spanish Morion and Italian Kabaset.
-No wonder that it’s main advantage of this helmet was unrestricted vision and breathing.
+In the XVI century the kettle hat was still quite popular.
+However, it was modified and adapted according to the needs of the XVI century soldier.
+Its most popular forms being the Spanish Morion and the Italian Kabaset.
+This is no surprise as these helmets had the advantage of unrestricted vision and breathing.

-Our Kettle hat helmet has late XIV – early XV century design: the slightly downturned brim and conical Bascinet skull.
-Helmet is equipped with the chin strap and buckle.
-There’s a rib on the center of the skull.
-Kettle hat can be made with the visor optionally.
+Our Kettle Hat is based off of late XIV – early XV century design with a slightly downturned brim and conical bascinet skull.
+Our kettle Hat is equipped with a chin strap and buckle.
+There is also a rib on the center of the skull.
+The base Kettle Hat is visorless, but one can be added upon request.